-The dencentralised databases are smart in the way that they update themselves every fixed amount of time, for example, every ten minutes — that’s right, no person or device is pulling its strings.
+The decentralised databases are smart in the way that they update themselves every fixed amount of time, for example, every ten minutes — that’s right, no person or device is pulling its strings.
 The storage service is automatic, adding new blocks and updating the chain all on its own.

 Blockchains are Open to the Public

-We know what you’re thinking, but no, “open to the public” doesn’t mean “an invasion to the privacy".
+We know what you’re thinking, but no, “open to the public” doesn’t mean “an invasion of privacy".
 Blockchain isn’t necessarily anonymous, but it doesn’t reveal personal information either.
 Transactions are public, but the users tied to them remain non-specific.
 In a place of actually identifiable information are usernames and digital signatures, keeping the rest confidential.
 That’s all!

 A blockchain’s contents are open for all to see.
 A part of that has to do with its wide dispersion, existing across many computers and systems at a time.
-This spread is made up with identical copies, all of which update live and in sync with one another.
+This spread is made up of identical copies, all of which update live and in sync with one another.

 Blockchains Can’t Be Forged